 I was especially impressed with an interview done by Fox News with a representative of the National Volunteer Fire Council and an FDNY fire officer on a cooperative program to attract returning or former military personnel into the fire service – both career and volunteer.
-The program uses the web site to match former military personnel with the opportunities to become a firefighter in their hometown.
+The program uses the Make Me a Firefighter website to match former military personnel with the opportunities to become a firefighter in their hometown.

 While the dwindling numbers of active volunteer firefighters is not new, there now appears as well to be a growing shortage of quality firefighter candidates in the part-time and career ranks.

 Let’s start with the volunteer recruitment challenges.
 The facts would show that the number of volunteer fire and EMS personnel throughout the United States has stayed about the same for the last 15 to 20 years.

 Meanwhile, the call volume faced by these departments, especially for EMS, doubles approximately every 5 years – meaning a seven-fold increase over the same 20-year period.

 Volunteer departments cover over 70 percent of the area in the United States.
 Although few of them cover major population areas, the overall increase in the population of the US has not given them a corresponding increase of dedicated volunteer personnel.